 If you are taking part in the ceremony and wish to bring your children with you, please make arrangements for an adult to supervise them throughout the day.
 Those taking part in the ceremony will be separate from their guests from the time of arrival in the Cathedral until after the ceremony has finished.

-There is a helpdesk located inside the Cathedral where you can get replacement tickets if yours have not arrived or have been lost.
+There is a helpdesk located inside the Cathedral where we can answer any questions .
 Please note that this desk is manned for 45 minutes only before each ceremony is due to commence and we will only be able to deal with enquiries relating to that ceremony.
 This desk will not have any facilities for the payment of tickets.

 Entering the Cathedral

-Doors open to the Cathedral 45 minutes before each ceremony is due to start.
+Doors open to the Cathedral approximately 1 hour before each ceremony is due to start.

 Graduands will need to remove their hats when entering the Cathedral.
 Mortar boards are not worn until the end of the ceremony, and should be left on seats during the ceremony, not taken on stage with you.